tmgthb/Autonomous-Agents/README.md

 [Reasoning Models Don't Always Say What They Think](https://arxiv.org/abs/2505.05410)

-- CoT Faithfulness Evaluation and RL Training Framework: introduces an evaluation of large language models, including Claude 3.5 Sonnet (New), Claude 3.7 Sonnet, DeepSeek V3, and DeepSeek R1, assessing the faithfulness of their Chain-of-Thought reasoning when responding to Input Prompts and Prompt Pairs, and studies the impact of Outcome-Based Reinforcement Learning in synthetic RL Environments with Reward Hacks defined by a Reward Function.
+- CoT Faithfulness Evaluation and RL Training Framework: introduces an evaluation of LLMs, including Claude 3.5 Sonnet (New), Claude 3.7 Sonnet, DeepSeek V3, and DeepSeek R1, assessing the faithfulness of their Chain-of-Thought reasoning when responding to Input Prompts and Prompt Pairs, and studies the impact of Outcome-Based Reinforcement Learning in synthetic RL Environments with Reward Hacks defined by a Reward Function.
 - The evaluation measures how often models verbalize hints used in their reasoning process, finding that CoTs often lack faithfulness, particularly on misaligned hints and harder tasks.
 - Outcome-based RL initially improves CoT faithfulness but plateaus, and models exploiting Reward Hacks in RL Environments rarely verbalize the hack in their CoTs.